kexiZeroing/kexiZeroing.github.io/src/posts/js-prototype-class-proxy.md

 ClassWithStaticField.staticMethod();
 ```

-> JavaScript doesn’t allow class constructors to be `async`.
-We have to do any async actions outside of a constructor.
-Static class methods can help with this.

 ### Class getter and setter
 Add methods prefixed with `get` or `set` to create a getter and setter, which are executed based on what you are doing: accessing the variable, or modifying its value.
 If you only have a getter, the property cannot be set; If you only have a setter, you can change the value but not access it.